iamarkadyt/aacli/README.md

 - There is isolation between downstream environments which enhances network and access security, reduces blast radius in case of a breach, and allows for nice organization and separation of AWS resources.
 - Access to AWS resources is granted through IAM role assumption which requires MFA and returns auto-expiring temporary AWS credentials.

 It's important to note that this CLI was built around this multi-account model in the first place.
 You don't have to follow it, but it's HIGHLY recommended to do so.
 You can still use this CLI even if you have just 1 AWS account.
-The only required things are: accessing AWS resources through role assumption and using MFA.
+The only required things are accessing AWS resources through role assumption and using MFA.
+Again, more details on how to implement this setup can be found in [DEVOPS.md](https://github.com/iamarkadyt/aws-auth/blob/master/DEVOPS.md).

 ##### What are profiles?